fossasia/open-event-droidgen/README.md

 	 All tagged commits on _master_ branch will automatically generate a release on Github with a copy of ***fDroid-debug*** and ***GooglePlay-debug*** apks.

 ## A note about Codestyle
-Please read our [CODESTYLE](CODESTYLE.md) carefully.
+Please read our [CODESTYLE](docs/CODESTYLE.md) carefully.
 Pull requests that do not match the style will be rejected.

 ## License
 This project is currently licensed under the GNU General Public License v3.
-A copy of LICENSE.md should be present along with the source code.
+A copy of [LICENSE](LICENSE.md) is to be present along with the source code.
 To obtain the software under a different license, please contact FOSSASIA.